Unius

 JoeN

-The cornerstone of all monotheistic religions is that we are coerced into believing* that a fantasy super-being is a real entity, one who created the universe and everything within, along with the somewhat bizarre notion that he resides in another dimension beyond this physical universe, and when we die, an intangible aspect of our bodies will magically be transported there, and will reside with him for eternity – or some variation on that theme.
+The cornerstone of all monotheistic religions is that we are coerced into believing that a fantasy super-being is a real entity, one who created the universe and everything within, along with the somewhat bizarre notion that he exists in another dimension beyond this physical universe, and when we die, an intangible aspect of our bodies will magically be transported there, and will reside with him for eternity – or some variation on that theme.
 And we somehow justify going to war and killing one another, all because we actually believe that the version we’ve been fed is the only true one.

 The universe: something genuinely unbelievable in it’s magnitude, where god supposedly put all life, including ourselves, on the tiniest of planets at the tail end of an insignificant galaxy, one of around 50 galaxies that are known as the local group, which together with two thousand other galaxies form the Virgo Supercluster, in a universe that is host to around 10 million of these super clusters.
 In total, there could be up to two trillion galaxies in the universe.